-ITIL (information technology infrastructure library) is a methodology that was developed to create a single source of best practices for information technology.
+ITIL (information technology infrastructure library) is a method developed to create a single source of best practices for information technology.
 According to CIO writers Sarah K. White and Lynn Greiner, “Developed by the British government's Central Computer and Telecommunications Agency (CCTA) during the 1980s, the ITIL first consisted of more than 30 books, developed and released over time, that codified best practices in information technology accumulated from many sources (including vendors' best practices) around the world.”

 Some of the key practices of ITIL include service catalog and design, monitoring and event management, incident and problem management, release management, configuration management, and more.
-All of these practices hold regardless of operating model, but they may manifest themselves differently in the context of different architectural needs and workflows.
-These practices often are valuable even for organizations that strongly identify as either DevOps or SRE shops.
+These practices hold regardless of operating model.
+Yet, you can alter implementation depending on your organization's needs.
+These practices are valuable even for organizations that identify as DevOps/SRE shops.

 The result of employing a mixture of ITIL and DevOps best practices is better alignment on organization-wide goals.
 When IT and the rest of an organization function as totally independent entities, one side will likely always feel overworked and under-supported.
 In “The Phoenix Project,” a novel looking at a fictional organization’s struggles with IT integration, this becomes a central conflict.

 In the book, IT was partially responsible for R&D and sales initiatives succeeding.
-R&D required accurate data and inventory reporting in order to replenish inventory and go to market with new products in a timely fashion.
+R&D required accurate data and inventory reporting to replenish inventory and go to market with new products.
 Sales required a CRM, phone/voicemail, and MRP system that was effective.
 Without cross-functional communication, there was no way to plan for these necessary changes.
-Instead, departments made unreasonable demands on each other, balls were frequently dropped, and the company revenue tanked.
+Instead, departments made unreasonable demands on each other, and the company revenue tanked.

 In practice, ITIL and SRE can actually make for a great combination.
-The first reason why is simple: every organization wants happy customers, and ITIL and SRE can help different functions work together to make that a reality.
-Embedding reliability throughout the software lifecycle can ensure a higher rate of customer happiness.
-With the newest revision of ITIL, which introduces seven guiding principles, SRE and ITIL align even more closely.
+The first reason why is simple.
+Every organization wants happy customers, and ITIL and SRE can make that a reality.
+Embedding reliability throughout the software lifecycle ensures a higher rate of customer happiness.
+The newest revision of ITIL introduces seven guiding principles, further aligning SRE and ITIL.

 One of ITIL’s best practices is coordinated change management overseen by the change authorization board (CAB).
-However, as noted by partner at Mindbridge Kaimar Karu, “Having the CAB review every single change request isn't efficient, and it's definitely not common sense, especially when their costs can run to tens of thousands of deployments per hour in some organizations.
+But, as noted by partner at Mindbridge Kaimar Karu, “Having the CAB review every single change request isn't efficient, and it's definitely not common sense, especially when their costs can run to tens of thousands of deployments per hour in some organizations.
 However, having the CAB review change requests of unknown risk, when parts of the business need to be consulted because they might be impacted, makes a lot of sense.”

 This added flexibility is also inspired by the SRE leadership mindset.
 Instead of the command-and-control philosophy, SRE recognizes the need for flexibility in a constantly changing environment and focuses on context over control.
 This means that if a business-critical feature must be shipped, it will be shipped.

-By identifying which practices make the most sense for your team, and with some trial and error, you can find the ultimate combination that ensures your organization will operate at maximum efficiency.If you liked this article, you might also enjoy these:
+By identifying which practices make the most sense for your team, and with some trial and error, you can find the ultimate combination that ensures your organization will operate at maximum efficiency.